What Is a Physical Therapy Aide?

 - Attention to Detail: An ability to keep treatment rooms neat and orderly.

 - Critical Thinking: An ability to weigh different options and take decisive action.

 Roles and Responsibilities

-- "Prepares equipment for the patient treatments as requested by the Physical Therapist/Physical Assistant"
+- Prepare equipment for the patient treatments, as requested by physical therapist/physical assistants.

 Differences Between a Physical Therapy Aide and a Physical Therapist Assistant

 These two occupations differ substantially—both in terms of educational requirements and job duties.
 While P.T. aides must only have earned a high school diploma or an equivalency degree, physical therapist assistants must earn an associates degree from an accredited training program.
 And while physical therapist assistants may medically treat patients under a physical therapist's direction, P.T. aides may not provide direct patient care.

 According to Indeed.com, employers P.T. aides must have the following skill sets: